simongomes/ecourier-parcel-tracker/readme.md

 ## Description

-A simple WordPress plugin to give your customer an user friendly and simple interface inside your WordPress website to track their parcel status.
+A simple WordPress plugin to give your customer an user friendly and simple interface to track their parcel status from your WordPress website.

 ## Installation